thu-ml/zhusuan/docs/bayesian_nn.rst

                 zs.Normal('w' + str(i), w_mu, std=1.,
                           n_samples=n_particles, group_ndims=2))

-To make the probabilities of weights in each layer evaluated together, ``group_ndims`` is set to 2.
-For those who are not familiar with this property, see :ref:`dist-and-stochastic`.
+To treat the weights in each layer as a whole and evaluate the probability of them together, ``group_ndims`` is set to 2.
+If you are unfamiliar with this property, see :ref:`dist-and-stochastic`.

 Then we write the feedforward process of neural networks, through which the